Everyone knows that exercise is good for you. But does it feel good?

 My body started dysregulating itself in September of 2014 after I experienced a flu-like illness.
-For the longest time, doctors couldn’t find any objective markers that proved to them that my body was sick, and the only explanation offered to me was that I had depression (disclaimer: we’ve now discovered other explanations for my symptoms including tickborne illness, SIBO, and perhaps a PANDAS/PANS-like illness).
+For the longest time, doctors couldn’t find any objective markers that proved to them that my body was sick, and the only explanation offered to me was that I had depression.
 When I first visited a psychologist in October 2015, she noted that I hadn’t been exercising for a few months.

 “Go back to the gym,” she said.
 “Exercise is nature’s antidepressant.”

 Okay, fair enough.
 I was hesitant to try another antidepressant (after initially failing to see any effects from taking bupropion (aka Wellbutrin/Zyban) in November 2014), and she casually remarked that people report improvement after 6 weeks of regular exercise similar to that of taking medications.
 And by this time I had paused my 4th year of university studies, which meant I had a lot of time on my hands.